How cloud computing is changing the banking sector

 ● Greater Agility

-For banks and credit unions seeking more business agility, cloud technology allows them to quickly change market conditions by harnessing data and applied analytics to improve customer experience and operational productivity.
-The possibilities are numerous, ranging from adapting to changing markets or competitive dynamics to allowing for the scalability of technology use.
+For banks and credit unions seeking more business agility, cloud technology allows them to quickly adapt to changing market conditions.
+By harnessing data and applied analytics, they can improve customer experience and operational productivity.
+The possibilities are numerous.
+These range from adapting to changing markets or competitive dynamics to enabling the scalability of technology use.

 ● Reduced Data and Continuity Risk